kubedb/docs/docs/guides/pgpool/quickstart/quickstart.md

 - `spec.sslMode` specifies ssl mode for clients.
 - `spec.clientAuthMode` specifies the authentication method that will be used for clients.
 - `spec.syncUsers` specifies whether user want to sync additional users to Pgpool.
-- `spec.terminationPolicy` specifies what policy to apply while deletion.
+- `spec.deletionPolicy` specifies what policy to apply while deletion.

 Now that we've been introduced to the pgpool CRD, let's create it,